dsridaran/Kick_Drum_Classifier/README.md

 ## Contact

-For questions or support on this code, please contact dilan.sridaran@gmail.com.
+For questions or support on this code, please contact Dilan SriDaran (dilan.sridaran@gmail.com).
+For questions or requests to access the data, please contact Rob Oldfield (rob@salsasound.com).
+If you are interested in contributing further to this research, please contact Johsan Billingham (johsan.billingham@fifa.org).